NickBaynham/sre-terraform/clusters-vpc/README.md

 # Provision the Cluster Network
 - First execute the steps at https://github.com/NickBaynham/sre-terraform/tree/main/shared_state
+- Note: Your keys should not be tenancy root, but restricted to what is needed for managing clusters
 ```
 export AWS_ACCESS_KEY_ID="<your access key>"
 export AWS_SECRET_ACCESS_KEY="<your secret key>"